toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 The below example is a request to onboard a new property using SetPropertyDetails.

 - Information for more than one property is accepted in the request, max. batch size is 50 properties per request.
-- Each property must have a unique
+- Each property must have a unique providerPropertyId

 ```javascript
 [{